AustralianBioCommons/how_to_findable_citable_software/pages/01_source_code.md

 ---

-{% include callout.html type="important" content="You need to version control your software in a public repository." %}
+**You need to version control your software in a publicly accessible repository.**

 ## How?